close

 The LPA voted two years ago to recommend denial of another large-scale development that needed a height deviation from the town.
 That project, from Seagate Development Group, was voted down by the LPA by a vote of 4-3, though ultimately approved by the Town of Fort Myers Beach Council.

 Members of the public who spoke out on Tuesday against the new Outrigger project noted similar reasons to opposition to the Seagate project as they saw for London Bay’s proposal: too much, too high, too dense.
-Concerns were expressed for the project’s impact on the local neighborhood and its impact on traffic.
+Concerns were expressed for the project’s impact on the local residential neighborhood, beach and skyline views, and the impact on traffic.

 Another source of support was from Island Winds Condominiums President Dave Nusbaum, who also chairs the Fort Myers Beach Marine and Environmental Resources Task Force.
+Several residents from Island Winds, a 136-feet high condominium building tower, sent letters of support for the project.
 Nusbaum said his comments were only for himself, and not his condo association or the task force.
 Nusbaum, who doesn’t see an issue with the height of the project, said the town can’t wait for the project to start.
-He said that while the Outrigger was missed on the island, “we can’t bring it back.”
+He said the town had lost restaurants on the south end since Hurricane Ian and the new Outrigger development would bring back another restaurant to the south end of the island.
+He said that while the Outrigger was missed, “we can’t bring it back.”

 Fort Myers Beach resident Nancy Walker, who has lived on Fort Myers Beach for more than two decades, opposed the plans and the deviations from the town code to allow the project, and asked “Why are we changing the entire comprehensive plan for the whole town for one entity?
 Why do they have the right to change our comprehensive plan?”